AdobeDocs/adobeio-events/aem/aem_on_premise_link_externalizer.md

 ### `AEM Link Externalizer` Configuration

-The AEM Link Externalizer `author` value is used by default by Adobe I/O Events as a unique identifier of the AEM author host withing an IMS organization.
+The AEM Link Externalizer `author` url is used by default by Adobe I/O Events to create a unique identifier of the associated AEM author instance/cluster within an IMS organization.

-For `AEM as a Cloud Service` cluster this configuration is not needed, as the AEM Link Externalizer is already set by for you by the cloud manager.
+For `AEM as a Cloud Service` this configuration is not needed, as the AEM Link Externalizer is already set for you by the Adobe `cloudmanager`.

-However for `on premise` AEM, you need to make sure the AEM Link Externalizer is properly configured:
+However, for `on premise` version of AEM, you need to make sure the AEM Link Externalizer is properly configured:
 * Open the Web Console, or select the **Tools** icon, then select **Operations** and **Web Console**.
 * Scroll down the list to find **Day CQ Link Externalizer**, update the `author` url, and select **Save** when done.